The exodus of Puerto Ricans to Florida is transforming its politics

 "I have noticed who is defending our rights as Puerto Ricans," she said.

-While Robles expressed disdain for President Donald Trump because of the administration’s response to storm-ravaged Puerto Rico, she praised Republican Governor Rick Scott for his efforts in helping settle Puerto Ricans displaced by the storm.
-But she also likes Democratic Florida Senator Bill Nelson.
+While Robles expressed disdain for President Donald Trump because of the administration’s response to storm-ravaged Puerto Rico, she praised Republican Gov. Rick Scott for his efforts in helping settle Puerto Ricans displaced by the storm.
+But she also likes Democratic Florida Sen. Bill Nelson.
 She met him and called him "a humble and accessible man."

 Scott is expected to enter the 2018 U.S. Senate race against Nelson, and polls have them in a dead heat.